 Fortunately, through sound business practices, the City has remained financially stable and continues to pursue ways to grow our tax base.
 Attracting new residents and businesses to the City of Rochester who will prosper, benefits the entire Rochester community, and speaks directly to our key priorities: more jobs, safer neighborhoods and better schools.

 2016-17 Budget Proposal

-Mayor Lovely Warren is scheduled to submit the proposed Fiscal Year 2016-17 budget to City Council May 13.
+Mayor Lovely Warren submitted the proposed Fiscal Year 2016-17 budget to City Council on May 13.

 Community Input Session

 As part of the budget process, Mayor Warren hosted Community Input Session from 6 to 8 p.m.
 Thursday, April 21 to ask residents for their opinions on jobs and business development programs, public safety measures, quality of life services and much more.
 The Mayor is sought community feedback on City programs and services as she works to close a $41.2 million budget gap

 The Mayor is seeking community feedback on City programs and services as she works to close a $41.2 million budget gap.

 An on-line survey was conducted through April 29.